 What are some of the biggest misconceptions you’ve heard about eating disorders?

-There are so many misconceptions about eating disorders and mental health, that it’s hard to believe that we’re moving forward in regards to reducing the stigma.
+There are so many misconceptions about eating disorders and mental health, that it’s hard to believe that we’re moving forward in regard to reducing the stigma.
 Many will tell you we’re successful in our fight to break down barriers, while others tend to disagree.
-Although I assume we’ve come on leaps and bounds in the last decade, there is still a long way to go in order to break down unhelpful stigma and misjudgments.
-This is especially in regard to lessor known mental illnesses such as the various types of eating disorders.
+Although I assume we’ve come on leaps and bounds in the last decade, there’s still a long way to go.

 Top 8 Most Common Misconceptions About Eating Disorders.